kfkonrad/workspace-change-directory/README.md

 `wcd` only finds repos if the name fully matches `wcd`'s argument, i.e. passing partial names will not find a match.

+`wcd` also supports ignoring directories.
+To do so create an empty file called `.wcdignore` in the directory you wish to ignore.
+This directory and any subdirectories won't be listed in completions and can't be `cd`d into with `wcd`.

 ### Examples

 1. Assume the directory `~/workspace/foo/bar/baz` exists and is a git repo.
 Running `wcd baz` will `cd` into